microsoft/ebpf-for-windows/.internal/vm-extension/README.md

 Select-AzSubscription -SubscriptionId 78a9bec8-945c-4cc0-83bf-77c6d384d2ca

 # Below are the eBPF VM Extension parameters
-$publisherName="Microsoft.eBpfForWindows"
+$publisherName="Microsoft.EbpfForWindows"
-$typeName="eBpfForWindows"
+$typeName="EbpfForWindows"
 $version="0.9" # NOTE: the VM Extension platform only supports 2 digits for the version number, when installed from the client, so we need to truncate the eBPF version number to 2 digits!

 # Below are the Test-VM parameters
-$vmExtName = "eBpfForWindows" # NOTE: this is the desired name for the extension on the Test-VM, not the VM Extension name!
+$vmExtName = "EbpfForWindows" # NOTE: this is the desired name for the extension on the Test-VM, not the VM Extension name!
 $vmResourceGroup = "eBpfVmExtension"
 $vmLocation = "eastus2euap"
 $vmName = "eBpfVm-EastEUAP"